How to buy an electric car

 Using a car broker can be an excellent way of saving yourself some effort and let an experienced negotiator get a great deal for you.
 Or at least in theory it is.
 A key point is that the dealership the car comes from should pay the broker to source the car, and not you.
 Reputable and successful car brokers will have plenty of customer reviews for you to ensure you are going to get great service.

-As car brokers work by ordering cars from dealers in large numbers, there is always the chance you will not get offered the exact car you were after, and while this can be as simple as blue car rather than a black one, it can also mean bigger changes such as a trim level.
-There is also the risk that the broker will offer you cars from dealers they can get the best commision on, so take things brokers say with a pinch of salt before you buy.
+As car brokers work by ordering cars from dealers in large numbers, there is always the chance you will not get offered the exact car you were after, and while this can be as simple as a blue car rather than a black one, it can also mean bigger changes such as a trim level.
+There is the risk that the broker will offer you cars from dealers they can get the best commision on, so take things brokers say with a pinch of salt before you buy.

 Car supermarkets are just what they sound like – a large collection of a huge mix of makes and models of cars.
 From your garden variety hatchback to family SUV there should be a car for everyone, including those wanting an EV.
 However, unlike franchised dealers, the cars will all be used, or nearly new, bought in bulk as ex-demonstrators, part exchanges, and pre-registered vehicles from manufacturers.